viniciuscatelani/E-commerce-Conversion-Causal-Baeysian-Optimization/README.md

 ---
 ### Data Source

-This analysis uses the public A/B testing dataset sourced from **Kaggle** [[link to Kaggle dataset](https://www.kaggle.com/datasets/sergylog/ab-test-data)].
+This analysis uses the public A/B testing dataset sourced from **Kaggle** [[A/B test data](https://www.kaggle.com/datasets/sergylog/ab-test-data)].
 The data forms the foundation of our Causal Inference exercise.

 ---